-However, we are free to reject these and all similar perspectives as distortions of the truth.
-We can leave the degraded followers of a wrathful god and the nihilistic atheists to their profitless hostilities; and if we prefer, we can choose to explore more positive aspects of our nature.
-For we can connect instead with those who have drawn on fine and elevated ideas about the Divine, and in so doing arrive at the more inspiring conception of God as the eternal source of all Truth, all Love, and all Life itself.
+However we are free to adopt our own perspective.
+We can leave the quasi-political institutions, the degraded followers of a dark, wrathful god, the nihilistic atheists and all the rest to their own profitless hostilities.
+We can choose to connect instead with the ancient traditions of those who have drawn on fine and elevated ideas in expressing their devotion to their God.
+We can choose to explore a more inspiring conception of God as the eternal source of all truth, all love, and of all life itself.

-Belief in and worship of God is not the exclusive privilege of organised religion.
-The mushrooming growth in popularity of the confused and confusing new age teachings proves that this is so.
-The main religions, in the West at least, are failing to strike a chord in the hearts and minds of their potential congregations.
-This is not really surprising because while there are many precious echoes of the ancient truths in the teachings of all of the major faiths, they have too often become distorted and the institutions themselves corrupted.
-The modern seeker of the True Religion must be a good miner indeed to bring to light that which the priests of early civilisations, now long gone, passed down within their inner circle from generation to generation.
+The modern seeker of the true religion must be a good miner indeed to bring to light that which the priests of early civilisations, now long gone, passed down within their inner circle from generation to generation.
 Each passing of the torch of truth reduced the purity of its flame as through cycle after cycle the priests tragically allowed the glories and treasures of their great religions to be lost.
-So much so that some observers now pray for the renewal of the modern religions which in their fallen state have done so much to distort and misrepresent the original true and simple faith.
+So much so that some observers now pray for the renewal of the modern religions which in their present state have done so much to misrepresent the original true and simple faith.

 We need to be careful here though.
 There is still enormous value in the best of all the great world faiths.
 To reject our religions out of hand would be foolish indeed.
 Better that we learn to detect in them what remains of the original wisdom.

-Also, there has never been a time when humanity as a whole has been in possession of the Truth about God.
+It would also be wrong to idealise the so-called wisdom of the ancients.
+There has never been a time when more than a few great souls have been in possession of that which man can know about the Divine.
 True wisdom has always been in short supply on Earth.
-In whichever period in history we choose to investigate, the vast majority of us would have been justly identified by one or other of Bacon’s definitions of the declinations from religion:
+Whether we look close to hand or to the ancient past, or in the centuries in between, we will find that the vast majority of us are and always have been lacking in true knowledge of the true God.
+At any time in the past our beliefs about God would have been justly categorised by one or other of Bacon’s definitions of the declinations from religion:

-It’s hard to imagine a time when most men did not stray from the true worship of the True God.
-For, given the limitations of human nature, such worship must always have been beyond all but the wisest and strongest of minds.
+It’s hard to imagine a time when most men did not stray from the true worship of the true God.
+Given the limitations of human nature, such worship must always have been beyond all but the wisest and strongest of minds.
 But having said that, it’s equally as difficult to imagine a time when so many of us can have managed to have strayed so far.

-But we will also learn to recognise that there can be no ‘solving’ of God’s Mystery, for the Supreme Being must forever remain incomprehensible in its essence.
+But we will also learn to recognise that there can be no solving of God’s mystery, for the Supreme Being must forever remain incomprehensible in its essence.
 Unlike the ever-changing worlds of man, God is unalterable and changeless.
-As the Divine Cause it embraces the All, yet is not itself circumscribed.
+As the divine cause it embraces all, yet is not itself circumscribed.
 It is at once the all-creating Spiritual Father, the pregnant Womb of Universal Nature, and the ever-coming Saviour and Good Shepherd.
-It is these and all other manifestations of its own Divine Nature.
+It is these and all other manifestations of its own divine nature.
 There could never have been a time when it was not; and there never can be a time when it shall cease to be.
-Neither is there a place in which the Divine is not present.
-It is pure Goodness beyond conception.
-It is all Grace and Love and Mercy.
-It is the Protector of the good and virtuous, Redeemer of the lost and wayward, Teacher of the seeker of Truth, and the Healer of all ills.
-It is infinite Power and Justice and Majesty; it is above all possible Beauty and Joy and Kindliness.
+God’s essential nature may be ineffable, but neither is there a place in which the divine is not present.
+It is pure goodness beyond conception.
+It is all grace and love and mercy.
+It is the protector of the good and virtuous, redeemer of the lost and wayward, teacher of the seeker of Truth, and the healer of all ills.
+It is infinite power and justice and majesty; it is above all possible beauty and joy and kindliness.